What Can I Expect When Starting ERP Therapy For OCD?

 Going through this process can be validating for clients who can see that their symptoms are not as unusual as they had thought.
 It can also help clients identify obsessions and compulsions that they did not recognize as being part of OCD.
 The second part of this tool is a 10-item questionnaire that will ask about symptom frequency, interference with functioning, level of difficulty managing them, etc., and provide us with a total score ranging from 0-40.
 Each score will fall into a specific symptom severity range (subclinical, mild, moderate, severe, extremely severe.)

-Upon completion, I will share your score and severity range and we will discuss the best way to move forward with treatment.
-Sometimes clients who are extremely impacted by their symptoms and fall in the higher ranges may need a higher level of care.
-If that’s the case, we will discuss getting you connected to the care that would be most beneficial to you.
+Upon completion, I will share your score and severity range, and we will discuss the best way to move forward with treatment.
+Sometimes clients who are extremely impacted by their symptoms and fall in the higher ranges may benefit from a higher level of care.
+If that’s the case, we will discuss getting you connected to the care that would be most appropriate for you.
 If we continue working together, we’ll use this score as a baseline and reassess later on to see how it has changed.
-Our goal will be to bring that score down to the subclinical/mild range throughout ERP treatment.
+Our goal will be to bring that score down to the subclinical/mild range throughout treatment.

 Initiation Of ERP Therapy